-Florence Matomela was born in 1910 and worked as a teacher while raising five children.
+Florence Matomela was born on 1st of January ,in 1910 and worked as a teacher while raising five children.
 In 1950, angered by new influx control regulations in Port Elizabeth, she led a demonstration that ended in the burning of permits.

 She was one of the first women volunteers in the 1952 Defiance Campaign, and spent six weeks in prison for civil disobedience.
 She was later tried with the Cape leaders of the campaign and given a nine month suspended sentence.